Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Salt will mix into water.
 The fine particles spread evenly throughout the water.
 As the water evaporates, the mixture dries and becomes solid again.
 Salt forms into crystals as it dries.
 The crystals are shaped like cubes with flat sides that reflect light causing the sparkle.

 Watercolor is pigment and optional binders suspended in water.
 The water is what moves the pigment around.
 When you sprinkle granules of salt onto the paper, it does two things: first the granule absorbs the water it touches, along with the pigment that is suspended in the water, which causes the light specks on the paper.
-Second, as it absorbs water, it pulls more water toward it from the rest of the page, along with pigment, which causes those rings or bubbles of color around the pale speck where the salt granule was touching the paper.

 With lower grade paper, (lower weight per sheet), soaking (yes, sloppy wet soaking)of the paper works best.
 Soak the paper for a few minutes submerged in water, lay it out over a wooden board and stapled the paper every few inches around the sides, starting from the center edge of each page, then the corners, then in between those staples.
 Let the paper dry and wha-la!
 'Stretched paper' that won't buckle on you and pool your paint where you don't want it.
 Practice makes perfect--let me know if this is helpful to you. :)